mrusme/reader/README.md

 reader
 ------

+*reader* is for your command line what the “readability” view is for modern
-A minimal command line reader offering better readability of web pages on the CLI.
+browsers: A lightweight tool offering better readability of web pages on the CLI.

 ![reader](demo.gif)